microlinkhq/www/src/pages/docs/api/api-basics/cache.md

   }}
 />

-It's reflected as `cache-control` as well to tell browsers how much time they can serve the same resource until cache expiration.
+Also, [ttl](/docs/api/api-parameters/ttl) is properly reflected as `cache-control` response header to tell browsers how much time they can serve the same resource until refresh it.

-If you want to bypass and get a fresh response, you can use [force](/docs/api/api-parameters/force) for regenerating the cache copy without waiting TTL expiration time.
+If you want to bypass and get a fresh response, you can use [force](/docs/api/api-parameters/force) for regenerating the cache copy without waiting [ttl](/docs/api/api-parameters/ttl) expiration time.